Hrda, The Master’s Programme in Human Rights and Democratisation in Africa

 From January to June

 The first semester is spent at the Centre for Human Rights, University of Pretoria, and is structured in six modules.

-Module 1: Methodology of human rights research, education and advocacy
+Module 1: Methodology of human rights research and education

 Module 2: Democratisation in Africa